nullromo/commander-primer/README.md

 #### Non-linear is better

-In general, you are less likely to get bored when you play a non-linear deck.
-Linear decks do the same thing every game, and thus can get stale after many games.
+In general, you are less likely to get bored when you play a "non-linear" deck.
+"Linear" decks do the same thing every game, and thus can get stale after many games.
 The linearity of a deck is not really measurable, but with experience, you will figure it out.
 A good way to decrease linearity is to add more interactive spells.

 ### Deckbuilding steps